22 Great Jobs for Physics Majors in Many Amazing Industries

 For someone who completes a physics major, salary can vary widely.
 It depends on your education level and the nature of your specific job.
 In March 2022, American Institute of Physics reported that the typical salary for a recent grad with a bachelor's degree in physics ranged from about $25,000 for those who worked as research assistants and lab technicians in colleges and universities to about $78,000 for those who found STEM-related positions in the private sector.

-According to the Occupational Employment and Wage Statistics program, the median physicist salary in 2021 was $152,430.
+According to the Occupational Outlook Handbook, the median physicist salary in 2023 was $155,680.

 Jobs for Physics Majors